 Work Depression: How it Affects You and What to Do

 Depression takes a toll on all who suffer from it, impacting their ability to function normally and fulfill their responsibilities.
 While depression can create challenges in all areas of a person’s life and how they feel, one aspect that can be particularly difficult to navigate is its impact on their work and job performance.

 A study published by the US National Library of Medicine reports that depression costs the United States tens of billions of dollars each year in lost productivity.
 Two major contributors affecting job output by depressed employees are absenteeism (missed days from work) and presenteeism (reduced productivity while at work).
 This means symptoms of depression become so unmanageable for some people that they’re either unable to show up for work at all, or they manage to show up but are unable to perform their responsibilities as effectively as they could if they didn’t have depression.

-While depression is difficult on companies, it’s devastating on the individuals who suffer from it.
+While work depression is difficult on companies, it’s devastating on the individuals who suffer from it, and they often become too depressed to work.
 According to the study, compared to their nondepressed coworkers, depressed employees experience more job loss, premature retirement, absences, and on-the-job functional limitations.

 This is why it’s so important for people experiencing depression and work difficulties not only to seek help and find tools to help them cope but also to protect themselves against discrimination in the workplace.
 We at The Phoenix Recovery Center hope this overview of what to do if your depression is affecting your work will help you to take action and improve your situation.

 Depressed at Work: Symptoms